“Hi! How Are you?”

 I am Ellen Blommaert.
 I am an anthropologist (Ph.D.), a social worker, an activist, and an idealist.

 Munay Forest Garden stands as our inspiration and our modest endeavor to create a better world for generations to come.
 Having lived in various countries amidst diverse circumstances, groups, and cultures, it became clear to me that rather than attempting to change the global system, I would create my own enchanting heaven.
-A place where we as a family can welcome and host people from around the globe.
+A place where we as a family can become self-sufficient and welcome and host people from around the globe.
 My aspiration is to spark inspiration in them to cultivate their own magical gardens!

 My History